Social Media Guide

 - For other social media sites, consult with University Relations.

-- For the look and feel of your social media site, review the university's visual identity guides.
+- For the look and feel of your social media site, review the University's branding guidelines.

 Linking to BYU-Idaho Website

 Students and employees should exercise proper digital citizenship.
-Specific applications of the four main guidelines are as follows:
+Specific applications of the four main guidelines consist of the following:

 Advertising on Social Media